-If you walk around the west end of the church, towards the west tower door, you will see what appear to be pockmarkls in the masonry of the north aisle wall.
-These are holes made by musket ballls in the Civil War, and tell a sad tale.
+If you walk around the west end of the church, towards the west tower door, you will see what appear to be pockmarks in the masonry of the north aisle wall.
+These are holes made by musket balls in the Civil War and tell a sad tale.
 Sudeley was held by Royalist sympathisers during the war, and when Parliamentary troops took the town in 1643, they executed Royalist soldiers by firing squad, standing them up against the church wall.
 Near the bullet holes is a medieval mason's mark.

 Before you enter the church, look at the pair of black posts either side of the entrance.
 They are topped with small carvings of elephants, erected only a few years ago in 2009.

 Let's start with the main reason people come to Winchcombe church!
 Against the north aisle wall, hidden beneath a heavy cloth curtain, is an altar cloth made from a number of 14th-century vestments stitched together.